buluma/ansible-role-elasticsearch/README.md

 ## Role Variables

-Available variables are listed below, along with default values (see `defaults/main.yml`):
+Available variables are listed below, along with default values (see `defaults/main.yml` for default role variables, `vars/RedHat.yml` and  `vars/Debian.yml` for distribution specific variables):

     elasticsearch_version: '7.x'

 The major version to use when installing Elasticsearch.

+    elasticsearch_package: elasticsearch

+If you want to follow the latest release in the `elasticsearch_version` major release cycle, keep the default here.
+Otherwise you can add `-7.13.2` (for RHEL-based systems) or `=7.13.2` (for Debian-based systems) to lock in a specific version, e.g. `7.13.2`.

     elasticsearch_package_state: present